zackthomas1/Pep9Assembler/README.md

 ## Getting Started

-An Java based assembler program for the Pep9 assembly language.
+A Java based assembler program for the Pep9 assembly language.
 Compiles Pep9 instructions to machine code to be run in Pep9 application (Download here: https://computersystemsbook.com/5th-edition/pep9/).
 Based on "Computer Systems" courses and book by J. Stanley Warford at Peperdine University.
 For learning proposes only.

 ## Folder Structure
 - `docs`: documenation for program